The ADA 25 Advancing Leadership Institute year-long program provides:

 The Fellows are competitively selected emerging leaders from all walks of life and with diverse disabilities who come together in an immersive, transformative experience exploring leadership skills and opportunities to connect as a class.

 Our Fellows who self-identify as having a disability represent Chicago’s diverse professions in areas including: finance, legal, public affairs, health and hospitals, digital media, community organizing, education, and non-profit.
 Advancing Leadership Fellows are passionate about growing as leaders, and becoming part of Chicago’s civic landscape.
-Employers of 2017 Fellows acknowledge the high level of value this unique program provides and employers fully sponsored half of the 2017 Fellows participation.
+Employers of 2019 Fellows acknowledge the high level of value this unique program provides and employers sponsored half of the 2019 Fellows participation.

 Fellows continue to become connected to new opportunities and pursue new goals collectively and individually, as a result of this program.
 To learn more about these outcomes, visit our Civic Connections page.

-The next class of Fellows will be announced in Fall of 2017.
+The next class of Fellows will be announced in Winter of 2019.
 Once completing participation in the Leadership Institute, all Fellows become Members.
 Learn more about our Fellows and Members by visiting the Members page here.

 “I was able to articulate long-held perspectives on disability; consider and adopt new perspectives; validate and inform my perspectives through dialogue with my peers; and strengthen my confidence in the leadership choices I make” – 2017 Fellow